 League Competition Age Group / Grade (include whether mixed, female only, male only)

 AFL Sydney Men's Premier Division Male only

-Men's Premier Division Reserves Male only

-Platinum Division Male only

-Platinum Division Reserves Male only

 Men's Division One Male only

 Men's Division Two Male only

 Men's Division Three Male only

+Men's Division Four Male only

+Men's Division Five Male only

-Under 19 Division One Male only
+Men's Under 19.5 Division One Male only

-Under 19 Division Two Male only
+Men's Under 19.5 Division Two Male only

-Masters Male only

 Women's Premier Division Female only

 Women's Division One Female only

 Women's Division Two Female only

 Women's Division Three Female only

 Women's Division Four Female only

+Women's Under 20 Division One Female only

+Masters Male only

-12.7 Competition Ranking
+12.7 Competition Grade Ranking

-- (A) These rankings will be applied to Rule 11.2 and 14.4, along with any other relevant Rules at the discretion of the CMC. - (B) If a club has two teams playing in the same competition the club will rank these teams prior to the commencement of the season. - (i) Men's Senior Competitions
+(A) The rankings set out below will be applied to Rule 11.2 and Rule 14.4, along with any other relevant Rules at the discretion of the CMC.

+(i) Men's Competitions

 Rank Competition

 1. Men's Premier Division

-2. Under 19 Division One
+2. Men's Under 19.5 Division One

-3. Men's Premier Division Reserves
+3. Men's Division One

-4. Platinum Division
+4. Men's Division Two

-5. Platinum Division Reserves
+5. Men's Division Three

-6. Men's Division One
+6. Men's Division Four

-7. Men's Division Two
+7. Men's Under 19.5 Division Two

-8. Under 19 Division Two

-9. Men's Division Three
+8. Men's Division Five

-10. Masters
+9. Masters

-(ii) Women's Senior Competitions
+(ii) Women's Competitions

 Rank Competition

 1. Women's Premier Division

 2. Women's Division One

+3. Women's Under 20 Division One

-3. Women's Division Two
+4. Women's Division Two

-4. Women's Division Three
+5. Women's Division Three

-5. Women's Division Four
+6. Women's Division Four